Version: Unity 6 (6000.0)

 Hot reloading

 Hot reloading refers to the process where Unity imports and applies any changes to scripts and assets while the Editor is open.
-This might happen while the Editor is in Play Mode or outside of Play Mode.
-You do not have to restart your application or the Editor for changes to take effect.
+This might happen while the Editor is in Play mode or Edit mode.
+You don’t have to restart your application or the Editor for changes to take effect.

 When you change and save a script, Unity hot-reloads all of the project’s script data.
 It first stores all serializable variable values in all loaded scripts, reloads the scripts, then restores the values.
 All of the data stored in non-serializable variables is lost during a hot reload.

-Note: Unity imports assets imported by the (built-in DefaultImporter)[BuiltInImporters] first, and then script assets, so it does not call any script-defined PostProcessAllAssets for default assets.
+Note: Unity imports assets imported by the built-in DefaultImporter first, and then script assets, so it does not call any script-defined PostProcessAllAssets for default assets.

 End of Refresh